 The following summarizes the U.S. federal income tax consequences that will generally arise with respect to awards granted under the Amended and Restated 2014 Plan.
 This summary is based on the U.S. tax laws in effect as of the date of this proxy statement.
 This summary assumes that all awards granted under the Amended and Restated 2014 Plan will be either exempt from or compliant with Section 409A of the Internal Revenue Code.
 Changes to U.S. tax laws could alter the tax consequences described below.
 This is not intended to be a complete analysis and discussion of the federal income tax treatment of awards, and does not discuss estate, gift, employment, and net investment income taxes or the tax laws of any municipality, state, or foreign country.
-We (or a designated payer) will generally withhold required taxes in connection with the exercise or payment of an award and may require the participant to pay such taxes as a condition to exercise of an award.
+We (or a designated payer) will generally satisfy any statutory tax withholding obligations in connection with the exercise or payment of an award and may require the participant to pay taxes required to be withheld as a condition to exercise or receipt of an award.